RuzalSingla/DSA-from-Scratch/README.md

 To improve problem-solving skills with hands-on coding.
 To build a resource I can refer back to in the future.

-🛠️ Tech Stack
+🛠️ Tech Stack:

 Language: C++ (primary)
 Editor/IDE: VS Code
 Platform: Striver’s DSA Sheets & Problems

-🤝 Contributing
+🤝 Contributing:
 This is mainly my personal learning repo, but if you have suggestions or better solutions, feel free to open a PR or drop an issue. 🚀

-✨ Acknowledgement
+✨ Acknowledgement:
 Big thanks to Striver for creating such a structured and beginner-friendly roadmap for mastering DSA. 🙌